Students will be able to:

 Students create a poster to show others their healthy FOOD choices.

-Option: Download Session 5: My Choices. to use as the poster template.
+Option: Download My Choices to use as the poster template.

 Printable: Topic 3: FOOD is Fuel - Educator's Guide